Fmarcelneves/Twitter_Network_Analytics/README.md

 A previous version of the project was presented in the youtube channel EstaTiDados from Thiago Marques (Pregador de Gauss, Fisher, Bernoulli ...): https://www.youtube.com/watch?v=jAl-GvLnAiw&t=1s

-In this first part of the article, the presentation of a framework, data collection methods, data preparation and wrangling, a exploratory data analysis, sentiment analysis (machine learning) and network analysis (three metrics of centrality of the community) were made.
+In this first part of the article, the presentation of a framework, data collection methods, data preparation and wrangling, a deep exploratory data analysis, sentiment analysis (machine learning) and network analysis (three metrics of centrality of the community) were made.

 <img src="https://miro.medium.com/max/1163/1*sr5O0iNHzajHfn4DgTXL1w.gif" width="640" height="480">